icdocsoc/docsoc-guide-linux/3-more-commands.md

 ![sudo](assets/commands/sudo.png "sudo")

 ###### In the terminal, whenever you are asked to input your password, the characters you type aren't printed to the screen (although they are registered by the computer).
-That's why the bit after `[sudo] password for docsoc:` appears blank.
+That's why the bit after `[sudo] password for docsoc:` appears blank, even though we did actually enter our password.

 ## `ssh`

 ## `grep`